How to Use Games to Change Consumer Behaviour

 Personal (age, occupation, economic situation, personality, lifestyle, etc)

 It can be challenging to identify which factors are influencing your consumers behaviour.
-The simplest way I’ve found is to look at the decision you’re asking customers to make, then brainstorm a list of reasons why they may NOT want to do it.
+The simplest way we’ve found is to look at the decision you’re asking customers to make, then brainstorm a list of reasons why they may NOT want to do it.

 Example 1: Sharing on Social